jamezjaz/JS_calculator/README.md

 1. Clone the repository from a terminal `git@github.com:jamezjaz/JS_calculator.git`.
 2. Navigate to the project directory `cd JS_calculator`.
 3. Install project dependencies `npm install`
-4. Run `npm run start-dev` to serve the project live on `http://localhost:9000`
+4. And open the project live on browser; enjoy!!!

 ## Author